cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 end
 ```

-In the example above, we're creating a new `SupportTicket` record from the infomation contained in the inbound email.
+In the example above, we're creating a new `SupportTicket` record from the information contained in the inbound email.

 We're pulling the `mail.from`, `mail.subject`, and `mail.body` data provided by
 the `Mail` gem and using that to create our new record.

 Parsing inbound email allows you to collect the same information as if you directed your user to
 a form to submit a new support request.
-You have all the information to create a new SupportTicket and your user had a more streamlined and familar process.
+You have all the information to create a new `SupportTicket` and your user had a more streamlined and familiar process.

 The outbound mailer that gets sent as a reply can also contain some type of
-unique identifier we can easily use to look up the original SupportTicket and
+unique identifier we can easily use to look up the original `SupportTicket` and
-link new responsese to the conversation.
+link new responses to the conversation.

-Let's say our SupportMailbox has a UUID field on the model, we can include that
+Let's say our `SupportMailbox` has a UUID field on the model, we can include that
 value in the email address, parse from the reply and link new responses to the
-original SupportTicket and not create a new support ticket each time there's a
+original `SupportTicket` and not create a new support ticket each time there's a
 reply.

 ```ruby